Frequently Asked Questions

 What happens if I'm late or forget to show up for my appointment?

-If you're more than ten minutes late for an appointment, your tutor might begin working with a drop-in student and you will be marked as a no-show.
-If you're late or don't show up for two appointments in one semester, you will be unable to make appointments on our online scheduler for the rest of the semester and can only drop-in.
+If you're more than ten minutes late for an appointment you will be marked as a no-show and your appointment will be cancelled.
+If you're late or don't show up for two appointments in one semester, you will be unable to make appointments on our online scheduler for the rest of the semester.

 Do I need to have a draft of my paper before I visit the Center?